About SoccerMeter – Frequently Asked Questions (FAQ)

-SoccerMeter and SoccerMeter Lite let you to keep track of the ball possession performance of your favorite soccer team compared to the opponent using your iPhone or iPod Touch.
+SoccerMeter and SoccerMeter Lite let you to keep track of the ball possession performance of your favorite soccer team compared to the opponent using your Apple device.
 By simply pressing the corresponding First Touch button every time a different player takes their first touch on the ball, SoccerMeter lets you generate complete team possession and passing statistics just like you see in TV for top professional and international Soccer games.
 These team statistics include:

 - Pass Completion Percentage

 - Time of Possession Percentage

 - First Touches

 - Number and Duration of Strings of Consecutive Completed Passes

 - Shots and Goals

 SoccerMeter and SoccerMeter Lite both have a customizable built in game clock and SoccerMeter keeps the game statistics by half.

 The Scoring Summary page of SoccerMeter keeps track of the goal times (and optionally the scorers) and how many consecutive successful passes were completed during the buildup immediately prior to each goal.

 Who is SoccerMeter for?